 Nobody has the right to hurt you or make you feel bad about your sexuality.

 Sometimes LGBT+ people find it harder to seek help:

 - perhaps you feel uncomfortable about ‘outing’ yourself to disclose the abuse

-- you might worry that workers will be unsympathetic because you are in a gay relationship or make judgements about you or your relationship
+- you might worry that workers will be unsympathetic because you are in a same sex relationship or make judgements about you or your relationship

 - you might also feel that a refuge would be a homophobic environment because of other residents or that they are only for women.